-Incompatibility between Rh-positive and Rh-negative blood (see Rh incompatibility) is an important cause of blood transfusion reactions and hemolytic disease of the newborn.
+Incompatibility between Rh-positive and Rh-negative blood (see Rh incompatibility) is an important cause of blood transfusion reactions and hemolytic anemia in newborns.

 See also blood groups.